ibm-cloud-docs/Registry/registry_images_.md

   If you change your permissions to run Docker commands without root privileges, you must run the `ibmcloud login` command again.

-To copy an image between two registries, follow these steps.
+To copy an image between two registries, complete the following steps:

 1. [Pull an image from a registry](#registry_images_pulling).
 2. [Push the image to another registry](#registry_images_pushing).
 Make sure that you use the correct domain name for the new region you're targeting.

-After you copied your image, you can:
+After you copy your image, you can do one of the following tasks:

 - [Managing image security with Vulnerability Advisor](../va/va_index.html) to find information about potential security issues and vulnerabilities.
 - [Create a cluster and use this image to deploy a container](/docs/containers/container_index.html#container_index) to the cluster in {{site.data.keyword.containerlong_notm}}.

 ## Building Docker images to use them with your namespace
 {: #registry_images_creating}